Job Training Programs for People with Vision Loss

 However, since the numbers of people who are blind or have low vision are relatively low compared to other groups of people with disabilities, specialized training or work sites may not be available in your community.
 If this is the case, the following list of training options may be helpful:

-- The Hadley School for the Blind offers on-line and distance education courses that can be useful in preparing for employment.
+- The Hadley Institute for the Blind and Visually Impaired offers online and distance education courses that can be useful in preparing for employment.
 Hadley's Professional Education Program includes courses in braille, access technology, and independent living.

 - National Industries for the Blind (NIB) enhances opportunities for the economic and personal independence of persons who are blind, primarily through creating, sustaining and improving employment.
 NIB operates under the Javits-Wagner-O'Day Act, a mandatory federal purchasing program, enabling people who are blind or have low vision to provide products and services to federal and commercial customers.